 This project builds on my research on the social afterlives of media production software , data infrastructure dismantling with focus on the end of life of data centers, the ruins and afterlives of “the cloud”, and other media infrastructure.

-Related to this project, Marisa Cohn and I are convening a conference panel titled (Un)timely Endings: Negotiating Sociotechnical relations in their unmaking at the Nordic STS Conference in Oslo in June 2023.
+– In June 2023, Marisa Cohn and I convened a double panel titled (Un)timely Endings: Negotiating Sociotechnical relations in their unmaking at the Nordic STS Conference in Oslo